Variable Cylinder Management

+Problems

 The VCM hydraulic circuit control is defaulted open, meaning that the engine has to build up enough oil pressure on initial startup to disable the rear bank of cylinders.
 A single solenoid on the rear camshaft is activated to close oil pressure to unlock the cam followers, thereby closing the valves.
 In theory, the closing of all rear bank valves produces an ‘air spring’ effect.
 However, the reciprocating effect of the piston with closed valves reportedly produces a vacuum condition where oil can get pulled past the piston rings to flood the cylinder.
 When VCM disengages, the engine then misfires if needing to clear the cylinder of oil.
 This unique type of oil consumption has led to premature failure of parts like spark plugs, catalytic converters, engine mounts, pistons/rings, and cylinder walls.
 Newer versions of VCM have been developed to improve system reliability but consumers continue to log complaints.

 Owners of vehicles equipped with VCM frequently face vibration problems due to engine motor mount malfunction while ECO mode is enabled.
 Instead of replacing motor mounts, owners often override the VCM with a bypass mechanism, such as an in-line resistor based temperature override module.
 This has the effect of the vehicle computer believing that a sufficient engine temperature to enable VCM has not been reached.
 While this cannot guarantee that VCM will be disabled (e.g. differing climates/load scenarios), it can generally keep VCM from engaging under normal driving conditions.
+More advanced VCM disabler systems include a variable-resistance potentiometer or a microcontroller to manually or automatically adjust the resistance according to different conditions, which makes it possible to fully disable the VCM system, though at a somewhat higher cost.